 I would always recommend choosing toughened safety glass, or fully tempered glass for your terrarium.
 Naturally, toughened safety glass is so much stronger and more resilient than regular glass, so it is less likely to break, which is a huge advantage in itself, but if you do break a terrarium made of toughened safety glass, this glass breaks into small pieces, rather like a car windscreen.
-The pieces of broken toughened safety glass tend to have more rounded edges, the broken glass tends to be blunt, it is are far less dangerous than the usual shards you get when regular glass shatters.
+Pieces of broken toughened safety glass tend to have more rounded edges, the broken glass tends to be blunt, so it is far less dangerous than the shards you are left with, when regular glass shatters.
 I can say this with complete confidence, having accidentally broken a vast number of glass terrariums over the years!

 Pilkington Optiwhite™ glass